allegroxs/blog/course-notes/EthicalHacking.md

 [toc]

 # Map
 This is the review notes for the course named Ethical Hacking at KTH.
-I have already deleted all specific clues for searching the exact flags(except the tutorial one)
+I have already deleted the exact flags(except the tutorial one)

 # Environment
 1. Linux Kali: downloaded from official website.